YIZHUANG/react-csp/README.md

 Run `react-csp dev` in the command line.

 For prod environment:

 Run `react-csp prod` in the command line.

-The recommented approach is to put the following in your package.json:
+The recommented approach is to put the following in your package.json so that CSP in only generated when deploying to production/staging:

 ```
 {